jpgmv1998/reproducible_paper_template/randomReferences.md

 :star: [Advanced R Book](https://adv-r.hadley.nz/) - Book designed primarily for R users who want to improve their programming skills and understanding of the language.

 :star: [Data Visualization with R](https://rkabacoff.github.io/datavis/) - This book helps you create the most popular visualizations - from quick and dirty plots to publication-ready graphs.
 The text relies heavily on the ggplot2 package for graphics, but other approaches are covered as well.

+:star: [Data Visualization: A practical introduction - Kieran Healy](https://socviz.co/index.html#preface) - This book is a hands-on introduction to the principles and practice of looking at and presenting data using R and ggplot.
+R is a powerful, widely used, and freely available programming language for data analysis.
+You may be interested in exploring ggplot after having used R before, or be entirely new to both R and ggplot and just want to graph your data.
+I do not assume you have any prior knowledge of R.

 :star: [Data Science for Economists - Grant R. McDermott](https://github.com/uo-ec607/lectures) - Introduction to the modern data science toolkit (focused on R) graduate course.